efixler/scrape/README.md

 | -db-user | SCRAPE_DB_USER | Username for mysql connections | `scrape_app` (default) |

 Create the MySQL database by running `scrape -create` with the applicable values above.
 For database creation a privileged user is required.

-For normal operations, in `scrape` or `scrape-server`, the `scrape_app` user is expected.
-This user's necssary permissions are granted as part of database creation.
+The database will be provisioned with two roles; `scrape_app` for app operations and a `scrape_admin` role with full privileges to the schema.
+Assign these roles to users as appropriate.

 ## Building and Developing